Deepakbaskar94/network-scanner/README.md

 myip - to see my ip and my hostnmae main-scapy.py - to see all ip, macaddress in my network (UI based pyQT5) & port scanning on a ip possible main.py - scan and show ip but not proper some issue

+# portscan
+netscanport.py - to scan the port of a particular ip netscanlive.py - to scan the live ip depends on port so edit the port to see the live ip